Thomas Grey, 1st Marquess Dorset

 One decision made by them was the appointment of the Queen’s brother, Sir Edward Woodville, as Admiral of the fleet, sending him to sea with much of the royal treasure, the remainder of which was divided between the Queen and Dorset.

-Another decision was to request the Queen’s brother’s, Anthony, Earl Rivers, to hasten from Ludlow to Westminster with the new King, Edward V for an early Coronation.
+Another decision was to request the Queen’s brother’s, Anthony, Earl Rivers, to hasten from Ludlow to Westminster with the new King Edward V for an early Coronation.

-He reappeared as part of the Buckingham Rebellion in October that year and when that failed he went to join Henry Tudor in Brittany.
+Thomas reappeared as part of the Buckingham Rebellion in October that year and when that failed he went to join Henry Tudor in Brittany.
 But he excused himself from Henry’s invasion in 1485 and was never fully trusted again.

 In his personal life, his mother arranged two marriages for him, the second particularly financially beneficial.
 He left fourteen children and one of his great-granddaughters was Lady Jane Grey, the unfortunate ‘nine-days’ Queen.